 - Presentation Slides (PDF)

 Research in biomedical sciences has undergone a dramatic transformation in the past two decades.
 Science is increasingly data-intensive, computational, interdisciplinary, and collaborative.
 This trend toward “Big Data” is pervasive throughout science and imposing new challenges for biomedical research along three dimensions, sometimes referred to as the three V’s: volume, velocity and variety.
 Only through the coordination of all three dimensions will the full potential of Big Data be realized.
 Whereas significant progress has been made in the development of digital technologies, community-wide principles and resource management for some large and rapidly expanding data types such as genomic sequences, integration of existing heterogeneous data sets (the variety component of the three V’s) has lagged.
 This lag presents particular challenges for environmental health sciences, which is uniquely and inherently cross-disciplinary.
-This meeting aims to foster discussion about the need for enhanced data integration in environmental health sciences, evaluate the lessons that can be learned from integrative initiatives in other scientific domains, and strategize about how the community can take major steps toward improving data coordination and access to advance understanding about environmental effects on human health.
+This meeting fostered discussion about the need for enhanced data integration in environmental health sciences, evaluated the lessons learned from integrative initiatives in other scientific domains, and strategized about the community’s role in taking major steps toward improving data coordination and access to advance understanding about environmental effects on human health.